sc-ventures/cloudbreak-documentation/docs/hostnames.md

 1. **Create a new VPC or use your existing VPC**:

-    You can create a new VPC from the Amazon VCP console.
+    You can create a new VPC from the Amazon VCP console by clicking on *Start VPC Wizard*.
-    For detailed steps, refer to [AWS documentation](https://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/working-with-vpcs.html#Create-VPC).

     * CIDR block example: *10.1.0.0/16*
     * Enable DNS resolution and DNS hostnames: *Yes* [DB-QUESTION: I only see an option called "Enable DNS hostnames".
 Is that what you mean here?]
     * Subnet's CIDR example: *10.1.1.0/28*

     > Optionally, you may want to set up an Internet Gateway for the VPC and add a default route to the routing table for the Internet Gateway.
     Additionally, you may want to enable the *Auto-assign Public IP* option.
     This way Cloudbreak would reach the cluster from outside of the VPC and the cluster would have internet access.
+    For detailed steps, refer to [AWS documentation](https://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/working-with-vpcs.html#Create-VPC).

 2. **Create a DHCP options set**:

     You can find this option in the Amazon VPC console by selecting *DHCP Options Sets* from the left pane.
-    For detailed steps, refer to [AWS documentation](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/dhcp_options_set.html).

     1. Set the *Domain name* to a preferred domain, for example `cloudbreak.beer`.
-    2. Set the *Domain name servers* to `AmazonProviderDNS`
+    2. Set the *Domain name servers* to `AmazonProvidedDNS`
     3. Optionally, set a *Name tag*

         <a href="../images/cb_aws-route53-dhcp-option.png" target="_blank" title="click to enlarge"><img src="../images/cb_aws-route53-dhcp-option.png" width="650" title="DHCP option for Route53"></a>

+    For detailed steps, refer to [AWS documentation](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/dhcp_options_set.html).

 3. **Assign the newly created DHCP options set to your VPC**:

     1. From the Amazon VPC console, select *Your VPCs* from the left pane.